Rosmeri Marval

-Rosmeri Marval (born as Rosmeri Karina Marval Diaz on December 18, 1991 in Los Teques, Venezuela) is a Venezuelan actress and model.
-She rose to prominence with her antagonistic role in the hit Venevision series Somos tú y yo in 2007.
+Rosmeri Marval (born December 18, 1991) is a Venezuelan actress and model.
+She rose to prominence with her antagonistic role in the Venevision and Boomerang series Somos tú y yo in 2007.
 She has had numerous modeling and acting spots since, including her recent starring role in Entre tu amor y mi amor.

 Personal life

 Marval is the daughter of Elena Díaz and Rodolfo Marval.
-She's been in a relationship with actor, drummer and singer Arán de las Casas whom she shared credit with on Venevisión's series, Somos tú y yo, since 2008.
+She has been in a relationship with actor, drummer and singer Arán de las Casas whom she shared credit with on Venevisión's series, Somos tú y yo, since 2008.
 She married De las Casas on October 1, 2016.